Moment-Inc/Web-Standards/css.md

 - [Working with lists & @each loops](https://benfrain.com/working-with-lists-and-each-loops-in-sass-with-the-index-and-nth-function/)

 ###Maps

-The Sass term for associative arrays, hashes or even JavaScript objects.
-A map is a data structure mapping keys.

 - spaces after the colon `:`
 - opening braces `(` on the same line as the colon `:`